LearningnRunning/py_face_landmark_helper/README.md

 ```

 ## convert_landmark
- Image Path or Image Object, whatever you want.
+ Image Path or Image Object, whatever you want.<br/>

 - face_landmarks is a list of 468 landmarks extracted from the facial image.
 Each landmark is represented as a tuple containing the x and y coordinates in pixels.